Current Education Programs

 A key achievement of the Institute's programs has been an increase in learning opportunities for students beyond the parameters of scheduled lecture hours.
-For example, videotaping of lectures and demonstrations for future reference allows students to learn at a pace best suited for them and their particular learning style.
-Copies of the videotapes are made and placed in a circulating video library.
+For example, recording of lectures and demonstrations for future reference allows students to learn at a pace best suited for them and their particular learning style.
+Copies of the lectures are made and placed in a resource library.
 Students may view or review the lectures at any time.
-The video library currently houses more than 3,000 hours of lectures and demonstrations on all aspects of diagnostic ultrasound.
+The resource library currently houses more than 3,000 hours of lectures and demonstrations on all aspects of diagnostic ultrasound as well as radiology.

 Continuing Medical Education Courses

-Continuing medical education (CME) courses offered by the Institute and the department of radiology vary in structure and length according to subject.
-Most courses last one week and are designed to provide a comprehensive overview of a single specialty area in ultrasound.
+Continuing Medical Education (CME) courses offered by the Institute and the department of radiology vary in structure and length according to subject.
+Most courses last 2-4 days and are designed to provide a comprehensive overview of a single specialty area in ultrasound.
 Expert national and international guest speakers in diagnostic ultrasound, along with the physician and technical staff of the Institute, present the lectures and demonstrations.
-The 2000 schedule includes courses in Physics and Instrumentation; Cross-Sectional Anatomy, OB/Gyn, Abdomen Prostate, Heart, Vascular and Neonatal Neurosonography; Invasive Procedures; Fetal Echocardiography, Sonomammography; and Endovaginal Imaging.
+The yearly scheduled courses include OB/Gyn Core, Limited Ob, Vascular Core, Vascular Interpretation, Musculoskeletal, Abdomen, Fetal Echocardiography.
 Physicians and Sonographers from this country and other nations regularly attend Jefferson's CME-approved programs to refresh their knowledge or as an introduction to a new subspecialty area within ultrasound.

 The Leading Edge Program